empeje/last-mile-delivery/README.md

 [![Build Status](https://travis-ci.com/empeje/last-mile-delivery.svg?branch=master)](https://travis-ci.com/empeje/last-mile-delivery)

+## Live Preview

+You can use [https://last-mile-delivery.herokuapp.com/][HEROKU_INSTANCE] for Live Preview, this instance running on free Dyno hours, so please expect error when our database records limit or hours limit reached.

 ## How to run from source

 * You can run the following script which run our [docker-compose](./docker-compose.yml) setup in detached mode and then attached to the logs so that you'll not stop the app when you detached from the log.